Adding the Contacts

 - Click Generate.
 The Market Snapshot will be created and sent to the contact.

-You will receive an email confirming that the Market Snapshot has been sent, a Notification will be automatically added to their contact record, and their Market Snapshot information will be available within the Top Marketer Control Panel.
+You will receive an email confirming that the Market Snapshot has been sent, a Notification will be automatically added to their contact record, and their Market Snapshot information will be available within the Market Snapshot Control Panel.

 Alternatively, if this Contact has past Market Snapshot activity and you would like to generate a new Snapshot, you can use the Market Snapshot Summary section that appears on the Summary tab of the Contact Record.
 Just click the Create New Snapshot link and follow the steps provided above.
 Click here to learn more about the Market Snapshot Summary section.